nosqlgeek/vss-rec/README.md

-# Redis as a Vector Database for Recommendations
+# Redis as a vector database for recommendations

 This repository contains example code for using Redis Stack's vector similarity search as a recommendation engine.